 There are many, many great resources available to help individuals with investing and retirement planning.
 But many of them seem to be a front for selling questionable products or services.
 Most sites do not point you to other existing sites with better resources.
 Others require digging through lots of blog posts to uncover the useful content.
 And, although there are lots of resources on how to grow your wealth or “get rich,” there is comparatively little on how to invest once you have retired or achieved financial independence.

-The Financial Independence Dough Hub solves these issues by bringing together some of the best FI/FIRE resources in an organized and usable fashion from the perspective of someone who has walked the walk.
-It includes explanations and details often glossed over by others.
+The Financial Independence Dough Hub solves these issues by bringing together some of the best FI/FIRE resources in an organized and usable fashion.
 It aims to help you answer basic questions like, how do I achieve financial independence, how soon may I retire, , how much of my nest egg may I spend in retirement, and more.